marek22k/i2prm/README.md

 1. Install the Ruby interpreter.
 There is a manual on [ruby-lang.org](https://www.ruby-lang.org/en/downloads/)
 2. Install fxruby.
 First, a few components have to be installed in Ubuntu/Debian:
-    `sudo apt-get install`

-## Download and install i2prm

-1. Install the Ruby interpreter.
-There is a manual on [ruby-lang.org](https://www.ruby-lang.org/en/downloads/)
-2. Install fxruby.
-First, a few components have to be installed in Ubuntu/Debian:
     `sudo apt-get install g++ libxrandr-dev libfox-1.6-dev` command.
     There's nothing to do with Windows.
     To install the gem you can run `gem install fxruby` on the command line.